sourcegraph/about/content/blogposts/2024/gp-exploring-data-visualization-with-d3-cody.md

 Cody is an open-source coding AI assistant developed by Sourcegraph that aids your development process by providing context-aware solutions based on your codebase.
 It has features such as code autocomplete, an AI-powered chatbox that helps to debug, provide more information on your code, optimize code for best practices, and more.
 In this article, you will learn how Cody helps you enhance productivity when visualizing data with-d3.

-## Why Use D3.js for Data Visualization?
+## Why Use D3.js for data visualization?

 The use of D3.js in data visualization is beneficial for many reasons, some of which include: